Snertingegård: Early history

-1852-1905: Hansen family
+Changing owners, 1804–1852

-In 1804, Iseling's heirs sold Snertingegård, Iselingen and Marienborg to Hans Henrik Peter Reiersen (27 May 1750 - 29 July 1805).
-In 1810, he sold Snertingegård to S. Busk.
-After Busk's death in 1833, it was acquired by P. Lund.
-His widow, Sophie Lund, sold Snertingegård to Christian Frederik Hansen in 1852.
+In 1804, Iselin's heirs sold Snertingegård, Iselingen and Marienlyst to Hans Henrik Peter Reiersen (1750–1805).
+He was born in Vordingborg as the son of Andreas Jensen Reiersen, a Lutheran minister who later served as pastor at Frederiksborg Chapel.
+His wife Birgitta Christina Christine Bernth was the daughter of headmaster of Herlufsholm School Johan Ludvig Bernth.
+In 1810, Reiersen sold Snertingegård to S. Busk.
+After Busk's death in 1833, Snertingegård was acquired by P. Lund.

+Hansen and the new building

+On his death in 1852, Snertingegård was sold to Christian Frederik Hansen.
 He served as Minister of Defence in several governments.
 Nicoline Marie Berggren, who is believed to have been the illegitimate daughter of Bertel Thorvaldsen, grew up on the Snertingegård estate.
 Her mother, who had met Thorvaldsen at Nysø Manor, her previous workplace, worked for Hansen.

 Hansen's son Christian Frederik Gustav Hansen inherited he estate after his father's death.
 He was in turn succeeded by his own son, Edward Joachim Hansen.
 Edward Joachim Hansen's daughter, Agnes Nikoline Hansen, who was born on the estate in 1893, married the zoologist and educator Holger Valdemar Brøndsted.